AppleScript tip: list examples

 choose from list listOfNames

-Some cool things from this example:
+Some cool things to note from these AppleScript list examples:

 • set filelist to every file of the desktop uses the Finder to create a list of file objects